wangwenx190/build-scripts/README.md

    Notes:
    - "%_ICU_DIR%" and "%_OPENSSL_DIR%" are the directories that contain "bin", "lib" and "include" directories of ICU and OpenSSL, remember to set them in the batch script.
    - ICU will increase the size of your application for about 40MB, if you don't need it then do not link against it, that's also what the Qt Company already did.
+   - **If you want to compile QWebEngine, you have to changed your system locale to English(United States)** and don't forget to change it back after compiling Qt.
+   - According to Qt official wiki, **QWebEngine module cannot be compiled statically**.
+   - nmake(provided by VS) is very slow, I recommend you use [jom](download.qt.io/official_releases/jom/jom.zip).

 *Example*